Richard Lareau

 Richard "Dick" Lareau started his professional career in the office of Kitchen and Hunt and later for Paderewski, Mitchell & Dean until he opened his own office in 1957.
 With an early respect for Harwell Hamilton Harris (exemplified in the Brubeck Residence), Lareau's design philosophy was built around expressing the structure of a building.

-Born on October 17, 1927, in Bremerton, Washington, Dick Lareau moved to Chula Vista with his family when he was 4.
+Born on October 17, 1927, in Bremerton, Washington, Richard "Dick" Lareau moved to Chula Vista with his family when he was 4.
+With his father serving in the US Navy, the family moved around -- including Virginia, New York, Coronado and Chula Vista.
+While at Chula Vista Junior High School Lareau designed a house as part of a class assignment.
+He graduated from Sweetwater High School in 1945.
 "At Sweetwater High School, he was the school photographer, played on the tennis team and delivered what was believed to be the hilly area’s longest bicycle paper route for The Union-Tribune," according to the paper.

 Dick sold bottled water door-to-door for five months before following his father's footsteps into military service.
-In 1949, he finished his US Navy V-5 Flight program and began studies at the University of New Mexico, San Diego State College.
+In 1949, he finished the US Navy's V-5 Flight program and began studies at the University of New Mexico (in 1949) before transferring to San Diego State College.
 Under the tutelage of sculptor John Dirks (being particularly influenced in his perspective drawing class) and painter Jean Swiggett, Richard built his GPA and transferred to Cal.
-At Berkeley, Lareau would earn a BA and MA in architecture and would act as president of the campus Architectural Association (as did architect J. Herbert Brownell years earlier).
+At Berkeley, Lareau would earn a BA (in 1954) and an MA (in 1955) in architecture and would act as president of the campus Architectural Association (as did architect J. Herbert Brownell years earlier).
+After graduation, Lareau worked in the San Francisco Bay Area for one year practicing architecture at the firm of Kitchen and Hunt, as one of the architects for the Winter Olympics at Squaw Valley (held later in 1960).

 Before building a successful practice, including a concurrent position as Cal Western's (later Point Loma Nazarene) campus architect, the Lareau offices took on a number of residential commissions.
 Not taking his first Sunday off until two years into self-employment, Lareau worked constantly grabbing any house design he could (including his own home) to make a name for himself.
 Losing the Lareau Residence #1 design to divorce early on, the office began to grow past the early "lean" years.
 Past the early designs for (his first client he found while still in Paderewski's office) Howard Brubeck (Dave Brubeck's brother) and Jean McCommins (who was a student in Richard's UC Extension Home Design course), the firm specialized in religious structures, commercial buildings, public schools and university work.